Self-Supervised Learning with a Multi-Task Latent Space Objective: Introduction

-With multi-crop stabilized, we turn to the question of how to extend it.
-Prior work~\citep{chen2020simclr,grill2020byol,tian2021understanding,morningstar2024augsvsalgos} and our analysis (\cref{sec:spatial_augs_study}) show that spatial augmentations contribute most to representation quality.
-This suggests that spatial augmentations are the most promising direction for extending multi-crop.
-We therefore add cutout~\citep{devries2017cutout} views into multi-crop, where a random region of the image is masked before encoding.
-Random cutout removes internal content rather than external context, complementing local crops and encouraging the model to infer missing information from surrounding regions.
-This naturally connects Siamese SSL to masked image modeling~\citep{he2022MAE,assran2023ijepa,darcet2025CAPI}, while remaining simple and not tied to a specific backbone.
+This multi-predictor design suggests a broader perspective: each spatial transformation defines a distinct pre-training task, and new transformations can be introduced as complementary tasks without modifying the architecture or loss.
+For example, local crops define a local-to-global alignment task, encouraging the model to infer global context from partial observations.
+This raises a natural question: which additional transformations induce useful complementary tasks?

+We study supervisory signals in SSL (\Cref{sec:spatial_augs_study}) and find that spatial augmentations are the primary driver of representation learning.
+Motivated by this, we propose \emph{asymmetric cutout}~\cite{devries2017cutout}: a region is masked in the online view while the target remains unaltered, creating a semantic inpainting objective in latent space.
+We first validate it as a standalone task and find that asymmetry is crucial, as masking both views causes performance to collapse, confirming that the model must predict the complete target representation from a masked view (\Cref{sec:assym_cutout_validation}).

-Together, these elements define a unified and stable framework for asymmetric Siamese SSL (\cref{subfig:teaser_mt}).
-Each spatial transformation (global, local, or cutout) defines a distinct task with its own predictor.
-All tasks share the same encoder (i.e., backbone and projection head) and alignment loss, forming a simple multi-task view of Siamese SSL compatible with both CNN and transformer backbones.
+Together, these elements form a unified and stable framework for self-predictive SSL (\Cref{subfig:teaser_mt}).
+Each spatial transformation defines a distinct latent-space task with its own predictor.
+All tasks share a single encoder (backbone and projection head) and the same alignment loss, yielding a simple multi-task formulation compatible with both CNNs and transformers.